 We'll be building on the information in the Kinnickinnic River Corridor Master Plan to continue the dialog, develop river user educational materials and offer regular opportunities to do hands on river clean up and enhancement projects.
 River Development and management are an on-going process.

 Kinni Corridor Collaborative is one of the partners supporting this project to project a special place on the Kinni just below Powell Falls dam.
-Our fiscal partner, Kinnickinnic River Land Trust (KRLT) is launching a fundraising campaign to raise the money needed to purchase a key 40-acre, old growth forested parcel of land in the lower river canyon downstream of Powell Falls.
+Kinnickinnic River Land Trust (KRLT) purchased a key 40-acre, old growth forested parcel of land in the lower river canyon downstream of Powell Falls.
 The parcel contains 1,500 feet of river frontage and includes the mouth of Rocky Branch.
-The purchase will connect the River Falls School Forest, which has been landlocked for years, to Glen Park and River Hills Park.
+The purchase includes a road easement to connect the River Falls School Forest, which has been landlocked for years.
+Trails content both Community Forest and School Forest to Glen Park and River Hills Park through the Kinni Trail System. .

-This is an extraordinary opportunity for KRLT, the Community of River Falls, and the River Falls School District. “ A purchase agreement has been signed with the JoAnn Ailport-Dreistadt Estate and we are excited to move forward with raising the funds needed to make the purchase of the property a reality,” states KRLT Executive Director, Charlene Brooks.
-Successfully securing this 40-acre community forest will enhance public access to the Kinnickinnic River, increase angler opportunities, protect Rocky Branch, provide space for environmental education, and expand recreation.
+This is an extraordinary opportunity for KRLT, the Community of River Falls, and the River Falls School District. “ Successfully acquining this 40-acre community forest will enhance public access to the Kinnickinnic River, increase angler opportunities, protect Rocky Branch confluence, provide space for environmental education, and expand recreation.
+Over 100 acres in total are protected and connected through this project.

 The Community Forest Project is part of the Kinni Corridor Plan guiding principles and aligns with the Kinni Corridor Collaborative vision for our impact in the community.

-You can support this project by donating online to fund this purchase of a conservation property to extend access to the River Falls School Forest and recreation on the Kinni.
+Thank you to everyone who gave to fund this purchase of a conservation property to extend access to the River Falls School Forest and recreation on the Kinni.
+The purchase closed in January 2021 and now the real work begins with trails, invasives mitigation or removal and recreation features.